Half-Shot/nnus/README.md

 sqlite3 ~/.nnus/db.db3 "SELECT * FROM links"
 ```

-You should sent the bind address with the `NNUS_BIND` environment variable, by default this is `127.0.0.1:6767`.
+You can set the bind address with the `NNUS_BIND` environment variable, by default this is `127.0.0.1:6767`.
 It is expected that you host this service behind a
 reverse proxy like [NGINX](https://www.nginx.com/).

 You can set the database storage location with the `NNUS_DB` environment variable.
 By default this is `~/db.db3`.